ros-navigation/docs.nav2.org/docs/configuration_and_development/migration_guides/Iron.md

 ## Introduction of Soft-Real Time Action Servers

 [PR #3914](https://github.com/ros-navigation/navigation2/pull/3914) adds soft real-time prioritization to the controller server to better ensure resources to time sensitive portions of the codebase.
-The Simple Action Server now has a `realtime` input field exposed in the Controller Server via the parameter `use_realtime_priority` which will set the controller’s execution thread to a higher priority than the rest of the system to meet scheduling deadlines.
+The Simple Action Server now has a `realtime` input field exposed in the Controller Server via the parameter `use_realtime_priority` which will set the controller's execution thread to a higher priority than the rest of the system to meet scheduling deadlines.
 To use this feature, you use set the following inside of `/etc/security/limits.conf` to give userspace access to elevated prioritization permissions.
-This is currently only enabled in the Controller Server, who’s execution thread is sensitive to scheduling priorities, but could be set with other threads in the future if found necessary.
+This is currently only enabled in the Controller Server, who's execution thread is sensitive to scheduling priorities, but could be set with other threads in the future if found necessary.

 ```text
 <username> soft rtprio 99